GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 ## 🛎️ Updates to this commit

-### `./src/app/pages/private/Events:` Added validation of whether the user is logged in as "auxiliar" if so it does not show certain options, such as: Create event, edit event or delete event.
+### `./src/components/Buttons/ButtonComebackUrl:` This button provides the user with the option to return to the previous page or to a URL chosen in the code.
+If the code does not pass the props to it, by default it returns to the URL previous to the one it is currently on.
+If you do not pass the label, it comes by default as: "Voltar"

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&height=120&section=footer"/>